British invasions of the River Plate: Second Battle of Buenos Aires

 After suffering 311 killed, 679 wounded and 1,808 captured or missing, Whitelocke signed an armistice with Liniers on 12 August; the local marines playing an important part in defeating Brigadier-General Robert Craufurd and his two thousand troops at the Battle of Plaza del Mercado which is now recalled by the people of Buenos Aires as 'The Defence'.
 In the confusion of defeat, many British soldiers deserted their units and more than 50 were returned to the British and were court-martialed, while others were allowed to stay and would form part of the 1,200-strong British contingent that would help in the liberation of Chile.

 Whitelocke left the Río de la Plata basin taking with him the British forces in Buenos Aires, Montevideo, and Colonia, but leaving behind 400 seriously wounded.
 On his return to the United Kingdom, he was court-martialled and cashiered, mainly for surrendering Montevideo.
 There was much criticism in the British newspapers in the way Whitelocke had conducted himself, and for having surrendered to a largely militia force.
 Whitelocke would claim that in the 71st Regiment of Foot alone there were 170 deserters.
 Liniers was later named Viceroy of the Río de la Plata by the Spanish Crown.

-According to Uruguayan journalist Juan José de Soiza Reilly, hundreds of British dead are today buried in a mass grave under passageway Cinco de Julio near Avenida Belgrano in downtown Buenos Aires.
+Uruguayan journalist Juan José de Soiza Reilly claimed in a 1939 article that hundreds of British dead are buried in a mass grave under passageway 5 de Julio, adjacent to Santo Domingo friary, near Avenida Belgrano in downtown Buenos Aires.
+Santo Domingo friary was the site of the last stand of the British Expedition.

 In commemoration of the 1806 victory and, by extension, of the campaign as a whole, 12 August is celebrated in Argentina as the day of the "Reconquista de Buenos Aires".

 Towards independence

+Coat of arms of Santiago de Liniers, 1st Count of Buenos Aires, which he used as viceroy of the Río de la Plata.
+Observe the six flags captured from the British during the English Invasions.

 After having to fight the British invasions by themselves with little direct help from Spain that at the moment was involved in the Napoleonic Wars, the seeds of independence in Argentina were starting to grow among the Criollos.
 Local militia battalions being commanded mostly by revolutionaries (like Cornelio Saavedra, Manuel Belgrano, Esteban Romero, Juan Martín de Pueyrredón, Juan José Viamonte and Martín Rodriguez) also contributed to the growth of revolutionary zeal.
 In 1808, Napoleon placed his brother Joseph Bonaparte on the throne of Spain giving the chance in 1810 for the May Revolution to take place, as a prelude to the Declaration of Independence of Argentina of 1816.